rackerlabs/rackspace-how-to/content/rackspace-cdn/configure-w3-total-cache-for-origin-pull-rackspace-cdn.md

 This article shows the basic steps for setting up the W3 Total Cache plug-in to work with Rackspace Content Delivery Network (CDN).
 Rackspace CDN is an origin pull CDN, which automatically pulls the content from your web servers and stores a cached copy of the assets on the remote edge nodes.
 When you use an origin pull CDN, it is common to set up a subdomain and host only the static assets such as CSS, JavaScript, images, and so on.

-**Note:** Origin pull CDNs work better for sites that experience a moderate to high level of traffic.
-If your site frequently experiences surges in traffic that may require servers to scale up and down, see [Configure W3 Total Cache for WordPress with Rackspace Cloud Files](/how-to/configure-w3-total-cache-for-wordpress-with-rackspace-cloud-files-cdn).
+**Note:** Origin pull CDNs work better for sites that experience consistently moderate to high level of traffic.
+If your site frequently experiences surges in traffic that might require servers to scale up and down, see [Configure W3 Total Cache for WordPress with Rackspace Cloud Files](/how-to/configure-w3-total-cache-for-wordpress-with-rackspace-cloud-files-cdn).

 ### Prerequisite